PlainSys/Aternal-Kaligo-R-Source-Code/readme.txt

 means darkness.
 I stylized eternal and caligo and bam, funny name.

 How to open project:
-This was made with Godot 4 (idk which specific version but I think I downloaded Godot as recently as 2023-early 2024 before uninstalling.
-Anyways download the folder, open it in Godot, you should have the contents of the folder.
+This was made with Godot 4.1 so if you have that, good... if not then I don't know what to tell you.
+Anyways download the folder, open it in
+Godot, you should have the contents of the folder.

 What can I do with this?